Joe-Degs/riscv/projects/README.md

 # Intro
-__Warning, this project is done by an absolute beginner to assembly and riscv in general.
+*Warning, this project is done by an absolute beginner to assembly and riscv in general.
 The things in this directory will be learning projects.
-Use at your own discretion I saw [gamozolab](https://github.com/gamozolabs) use this one of his streams and that is how i got started learning about riscv__
+Use at your own discretion I saw [gamozolab](https://github.com/gamozolabs) use this one of his streams and that is how i got started learning about riscv*

+This projects simplifies building binaries for `rv64i` from single source C projects or risc-v assembly projects.

 # Usage
 Everything here assumes you have everything from the parent directory working and want to do more with riscv.
-You must have the following things in your `environment` for the things in this directory to work.
+You must have the following things in your `environment` for things to work.
 ```
 RISCV_PATH="/home/joe/dev/riscv"
 export CLANG_VERSION=11